-Bilateral Investment Treaties (BITs) and multilateral investment agreements (including Chapter 11 of NAFTA, the North America Free Trade Agreement) seek to promote foreign direct investment by offering foreign investors increased security and transparency.
-These treaties require that hosts compensate investors in the event of expropriation or (possibly) regulatory actions that diminish the value of the investment.
-Foreign investors can bring their expropriation claims against the host country to an international tribunal, bypassing the host's domestic courts.
-The international tribunal decides whether the host's action constitutes a "regulatory taking," requiring compensation, or whether it falls within the host's "police powers carve-out" for policies designed to protect the public good, and is therefore not compensatory.
-The tribunal's criteria for a regulatory taking, and its standard of proof for a carve-out exemption, may differ from the host's; some policies that would be exempt from compensation under domestic law may be compensatory under the terms of the investment treaty.
-Thus the expropriation clause of treaties like NAFTA, together with its investor-to-state provision, gives foreign investors protection not available to domestic investors.
-The investment agreement therefore subjects the host to risks from international investment that do not arise with domestic investment.
+There are thousands of international investment agreements (IIAs) currently in force around the world, including Bilateral Investment Treaties (BITs) and investment chapters in trade agreements (such as Chapter 11 of NAFTA, the North America Free Trade Agreement).
+With very few exceptions IIAs have at least one lower or middle income country signatory.
+IIAs seek to promote foreign direct investment by offering foreign investors increased security and transparency.
+One of the most contentious features of modern IIAs is that they require that hosts compensate investors in the event of expropriation or (possibly) regulatory actions that diminish the value of the investment1.
+Arguably the most controversial feature of the treaties are the investor-state dispute settle mechanisms which allow foreign investors to bring treaty-based claims against the host country to an international tribunal, bypassing the host's domestic courts.
+Thus an international tribunal may decide whether the host's action constitutes an "expropriation", requiring compensation, or whether it falls within the host's "police powers carve-out" for policies designed to protect the public good, and is therefore not compensatory.2